Celebrity Big Brother (British series 5) racism controversy: Contestants

-After she was evicted from the House, Jade Goody made several appearances in the media, such as an interview with News of the World, and appearances on Big Brother's Little Brother and The Wright Stuff, during which she apologised profusely for her behaviour on the programme, and confirmed that her fee for appearing on Celebrity Big Brother was being donated to charity.
-She maintained that she was not racist, but understood how her comments could have been interpreted as such.
-On 29 January, she was admitted to Priory Hospital for issues relating to mental health.
-She made few public appearances over the course of 2007.
-In 2008, she was offered a place on the second series of India's version of Big Brother, entitled Bigg Boss, which she accepted.
-The series was presented by her former housemate, and subject of the racism controversy, Shilpa Shetty, and the two were reunited on the launch night of the show.
-Two days into the series, Goody was forced to leave the Bigg Boss House, after receiving a call from her doctor indicating that she had been diagnosed with cervical cancer.
-She released her second and final autobiography in September 2008, entitled Catch a Falling Star.
-Her condition continued to worsen over the next few months and, in February 2009, she was informed that her cancer was terminal.
+After she was evicted from the Big Brother house, Goody made several appearances in the media, such as an interview with News of the World, and appearances on Big Brother's Little Brother and The Wright Stuff.
+She apologised for her behaviour on the programme and confirmed that she had donated her fee for appearing on Celebrity Big Brother to charity.
+She maintained that she was not racist but understood how her comments could have been interpreted as such.
+On 29 January, she was admitted to Priory Hospital for mental health problems.
+She made few public appearances throughout 2007.

+In 2008, Goody was offered a place on the second series of India's version of Big Brother, Bigg Boss, which she accepted.
+Shetty presented the series, and the two were reunited on the launch night of the show.
+Two days into the series, Goody was forced to leave the Bigg Boss house after receiving a call from her doctor indicating that she had been diagnosed with cervical cancer.
+She released her second and final autobiography in September 2008, Catch a Falling Star.
+Her condition worsened over the next few months, and in February 2009, she was informed that her cancer was terminal.
 She died on 22 March 2009.

-Jo O'Meara, like Goody, was treated for mental health issues after she left the House.
+O'Meara, like Goody, was treated for mental health problems after she left Big Brother.
 She gave an interview in which she described suicidal thoughts.
-In a statement on 1 February, she apologised for her behaviour, and also discussed her introduction into the house, her eviction, her interview with Davina McCall and the death threats she had received.
+In a statement on 1 February, she apologised for her behaviour and also discussed her introduction into the house, her eviction, her interview with McCall, and the death threats she had received.
 A year later, she gave birth to a son.
-In 2015, she took part in an S Club 7 reunion, and continues to work in animal rights activism.
+In 2015, she took part in an S Club 7 reunion and continues to work in animal rights activism.

-Danielle Lloyd faced less hostility upon her eviction from the House, and continued to be a prominent figure in the media over the course of 2007 and 2008.
-In May 2007, she threatened to sue Endemol for unfair editing, and to make her own complaint to Ofcom.
+Lloyd faced less hostility upon leaving the house and continued to be a prominent figure in the media throughout 2007 and 2008.
+In May 2007, she threatened to sue Endemol for unfair editing and to make her own complaint to Ofcom.
 In 2017, Lloyd addressed the controversy in an episode of In Therapy.

-Shilpa Shetty, during her interview with McCall after being announced as the winner of the show, said:
+Shetty, during her interview with McCall after being announced as the winner of the show, said:

-"Things happen, people make mistakes and we all learn from them.
-But I can say one thing for sure.
-Jade didn't mean to be racist.
-She isn't a racist.
-I really don't want to leave England putting anyone in trouble.
-This country has given me so much.
-I just want to thank all of Great Britain for giving me this fantastic opportunity to make my country proud."